-- I used tables for layout.
+- Using tables for layout

-- I’ve given submit buttons the hand cursor.
+- Giving submit buttons the pointer cursor

 “If you've never watched early television programs, it's instructive viewing.
 Television was at that time often referred to as “radio with pictures,” and that's a pretty accurate description.
 Much of television followed the format of popular radio at that time.”

 Like the relationship between television and radio, there's a relationship between print and web.